takbok/carbonate/README.md

 ##About

-Carbonate was developed keeping Google App Engine and, currently, works with the Google App Engine SDK for Go only.
+Carbonate was developed for use with Google App Engine and, currently, works with the Google App Engine SDK for Go only.

 Carbonate heavily follows convention over configuration.